pokeclicker/pokeclicker-wiki/pages/Berries/jaboca.md

 # Jaboca

-Jaboca is a type of [Berry](https://wiki.pokeclicker.com/) that can be planted in the [Farm](https://wiki.pokeclicker.com/).
+Jaboca is one of the types of [[Berries]] that can be planted in the [Farm](https://wiki.pokeclicker.com/).
 It can be obtained by having at least one empty plot and at least 600 points of bitter on the field.
-The [Durin](https://wiki.pokeclicker.com/) must be unlocked to unlock this berry.
-Various [Farming Setups](https://wiki.pokeclicker.com/) using Jaboca can be found [here](https://wiki.pokeclicker.com/).
+The [[Berries/Durin]] must be unlocked to unlock this berry.
+Various [Farming Setups](https://wiki.pokeclicker.com/) using [[Berries/Jaboca]] can be found [here](https://wiki.pokeclicker.com/).

  ## Table of Contents
  1. [Growth Tables](#growth_tables)